Matcha Muffins with fresh blueberries and a zesty lemon crumble is a flavor combo you'll be making again and again.

 - In a large bowl, add the flour, oats, sugar, matcha powder, baking powder and salt.

-- In small bowl whisk together the milk, oil, lemon juice, egg and zest.
+- In small bowl whisk together the milk, oil and egg.

 - Add the wet ingredients to the bowl of dry ingredients and mix well.
 Fold in the flour covered blueberries.

-- Fill the muffin tins 3/4 of the way and bake for 14-16 minutes or until the tops get a little golden brown or a toothpick comes out clean.
+- Fill the muffin tins and add the crumble (about 1 heaping tablespoon of the crumble for each muffin).
+Bake for 18-21minutes or until the crumble gets a little golden brown or a toothpick comes out clean.

 - If using frozen blueberries, make sure they're completely thawed before patting dry with a paper towel.
 Coat well in the dry ingredients and continue with the recipe as usual!